skip to Main Content

 • Big Data, the new currency for businesses

-• Hacking will be a major concern as more data is stored in cloud-based systems.
+• Hacking will be a primary concern as more data is stored in cloud-based systems.

-• New technologies such as blockchain will disrupt industries and redefine relationships between consumers and organizations.
+• New technologies like blockchain will disrupt industries and redefine relationships between consumers and organizations.

 • Analytics will be used to make decisions in all aspects of life